qxiao2ub/End-to-End-Machine-Learning-Pipeline-with-Feature-Engineering-and-Model-Evaluation/README.md

-# End-to-End Machine Learning Pipeline with Feature Engineering and Model Evaluation (Problem 1)
+# End-to-End Machine Learning Pipeline with Feature Engineering and Model Evaluation

 ## 📌 Overview
 This notebook presents a complete machine learning workflow, including data preprocessing, feature engineering, model training, and performance evaluation.
 It demonstrates best practices for building reproducible and scalable ML pipelines.